yaybu/yaybu/docs/tutorial/quickstart.rst

     No changes were required

-Any configurations we produce should always be `idempotant <http://wikipedia.org/wiki/Idempotence>`_, meaning that if Yaybu applies a configuration multiple times to a system, Yaybu will only apply the parts of the configuration that aren't consistent with the state of the system.
+Any configurations we produce should always be `idempotent <http://wikipedia.org/wiki/Idempotence>`_, meaning that if Yaybu applies a configuration multiple times to a system, Yaybu will only apply the parts of the configuration that aren't consistent with the state of the system.
 If the system and configuration remain the same, after the initial application of the configuration, Yaybu